erdosenn/crispy-pytest-guacamole/README.md

 # crispy-pytest-guacamole
-Frontend tests wrote in Python with pytest and Playwright for [test ecommerce website](automationpractice.com/index.php).
+Frontend tests written in Python with Pytest and Playwright for [test ecommerce website](automationpractice.com/index.php).

 # Intro
 Tests were written using Python 3.8, Playwright, keeping the POM.
 I used the Pytest runner.